The most expensive isn't the best when it comes to flea products

 However, conventional western medicine has been much less successful when it comes to disease prevention, chronic disease treatment and cancer prevention.

 The pharmaceutical industry has worked very hard to make people believe that treating a disease means taking a drug.
-There is a pill -for arthritis and pain, a pill for the heart disease, kidney problems, high cholesterol, cough, asthma, allergies, diarrhea, thyroid gland problems and auto-immune diseases.
+There is a pill -for arthritis and pain, a pill for heart disease, kidney problems, high cholesterol, cough, asthma, allergies, diarrhea, thyroid gland problems and auto-immune diseases.
 The list could be a mile long!

 Many people realize that every time they take a drug they are introducing a foreign substance into their body with a high potential for toxicity and side effects.
 The same applies to their dogs.